-The permanent location for lost and found articles is in the middle school locker room.
+The permanent location for lost and found articles is in the front office.
 Unclaimed clothing or usable objects are given periodically to the St. Vincent de Paul Society or placed in the uniform closet.
-Money or valuable objects that are found should be turned in to the school office.
+Money or valuable objects that are found should be returned to the school office.
 The school cannot be responsible for lost articles or money.
 All labeled items can be returned to the student; therefore, we strongly recommend labeling all students' clothing and possessions.